 In addition, make sure the assignment of tasks should be done based on employees’ knowledge, skills, and abilities.
-Assessment of employees in terms of incentives, training and development, and compensation is necessary for the success of this step of the management process.
-And, right employees should stay longer in the organization.
+Assessment of employees in terms of incentives, training, development, and compensation is necessary for the success of this step of the management process.
+And, the right employees should stay longer in the organization.

 The directing function of management includes elements like leadership, motivation, communication, coordination, and supervision of employees so as to make them efficient in goal achievement.

 - Leadership is the act of guiding and influencing employees in the workplace toward the interest of organizations.